Call for Papers

 Registration

-In accordance with the philosophy of free and open access to knowledge, research, and universal access to culture, registration (with or without presentation) is free but mandatory thought the following link: https://qfreeaccountssjc1.az1.qualtrics.com/jfe/form/SV_3JfRDCKhJqFs2do
+In accordance with the philosophy of free and open access to knowledge, research, and universal access to culture, registration (with or without presentation) is free but mandatory though the following link: https://forms.cloud.microsoft/e/1iNeWZjZrJ

 Contacts